 Your movie would be due the next week.

 Can you imagine the looks on the faces of these ersatz filmmakers, being told to actually go make a film?
 They probably thought they were going to spend six months on f-stops.
 When did those become T-stops?
-I don’t give a flying… I’ve had a camera in my hands since grade school; f-stops are good enough for me.
+I don’t give a flying… I’ve had a camera in my hands since grade education; f-stops are good enough for me.

-And before I show you how to put Film School In Your Pocket, I am going to get the shameless self-promotion out of the way.
+And before I show you how to put Film Education In Your Pocket, I am going to get the shameless self-promotion out of the way.
 Check out my Doctor Who parody web series and The Adventures of Superseven.
 You’ll be happy you did.

-My Background as a Film School Instructor
+My Background as a Film Instructor

 I was a professional ballet dancer for 14 years.
 I love to read about things.
 But there is only so much you can learn from a book.
 I took my first ballet class the week I graduated from high school.
 Less than five years later I was dancing for The Joffrey Ballet.
 I was not gifted, I just went out and did what had to be done.
 Those years of training taught me that doing it is your best training.